 Below are frequently asked questions about how Universal Preschool (UPK) Colorado operates in Denver.
-If you have a question that’s not addressed here, please visit https://cdec.colorado.gov/colorado-universal-preschool or email us at email@example.com.
+If you have a question that’s not addressed here, please visit https://cdec.colorado.gov/colorado-universal-preschool, email us at firstname.lastname@example.org or call our UPK helpline at (720) 221-8500.
 UPK Colorado is a new initiative developed in collaboration with local communities and the Colorado Department of Early Childhood.
 Answers to all questions may not be available at this time but will be identified and addressed as the program evolves.

 What is Colorado's Universal Preschool/Universal Pre-Kindergarten (UPK)?

 Universal Preschool (UPK) Colorado is an exciting and new initiative led by the new Colorado Department of Early Childhood that helps to ensure every child in the year before they are eligible for kindergarten is eligible for half-day (15-hours) of state-funded, voluntary preschool beginning in the 2023-24 school year.
 Three-year-olds with qualifying factors are eligible for part-time (10 hours) of preschool programming.
 Families of children in the year before they are eligible for kindergarten with certain qualifying factors may be eligible for up to an additional 15 hours on top of the half-day programming.

 UPK Colorado is funded through Colorado House Bill 22-1295 that was a result of Proposition EE, a voter-approved nicotine tax measure that passed in November 2020.
 For Denver families, UPK Colorado will work in complement to DPP’s tuition credit model with funds being blended and braided, meaning combined to maximize benefits for families.